 - 1. Read general regulations & guidelines on pgs 6-9. - 2.
 Approved showmanship apparel, see pg.
 8. - 3.
 Different animals will be shown in different classes. - 4.
-State breed, kind of animal on two-sectional card.

-Class 2161 other animal on halter
+State breed, kind of animal on two-sectional card. - Class 2161 other animal on halter

-Department 37 POULTRY
+Department 46 POULTRY

-NOTE: all education exhibits including stall decorations are judged 9 a.m., Thursday, July 6, all in Quonset (except stall décor), all need exhibitor cards
+NOTE: all education exhibits including stall decorations are judged 9 a.m., Thursday, July 11, all in Quonset (except stall décor), all need exhibitor cards on exhibition qualities as described in "The American Standard of Perfection," judging of class 2174-2177 will be done on the basis of production quality only.

-2 awards: champion poultry, overall showmanship

-- 1. Read general regulations & guidelines on pgs 6-9. - 2.
+- 2 awards: champion poultry, overall showmanship - 1.
+Read general regulations & guidelines on pgs 6-9. - 2.
 Approved showmanship apparel, see pg.
 8. - 3.
-Member enrolled in this project may exhibit three (3) entries per class. - 4.
-Judging of classes 4150-4153 & 4158-4161 will be based on exhibition qualities as described in "The American Standard of Perfection," judging of class 4154-4157 will be done on the basis of production quality only. - 5.
-Class 4155 birds qualify for premium sale, must weigh 3 lbs.
+Members enrolled in this project may exhibit three (3) entries per class. - 4.
+Judging of classes 2170-2173 & 2178-2181 will be based

+- 5. Class 2183 birds qualify for premium sale, must weigh 3 lbs.
 Indicate breed and identification number on entry card; distinguish between breeds, list class number, then breed name. - 6.
-Young bird is less than 1 year old; old bird is over 1 year old.

-7. Superintendent discretion applies if necessary.
+Young bird is less than 1 year old; old bird is over 1 year old. - 7.
+Superintendent discretion applies if necessary.